 Dolan Springs is a very small town located in the state of Arizona.
 With a population of 1,734 people and just one neighborhood, Dolan Springs is the 128th largest community in Arizona.

-When you are in Dolan Springs, you'll notice that it is more blue-collar than most other communities in America.
-41.67% of Dolan Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dolan Springs is a blue-collar town, with 41.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dolan Springs is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Dolan Springs who work in business and financial occupations (24.64%), office and administrative support (24.28%), and sales jobs (5.80%).

 A relatively large number of people in Dolan Springs telecommute to their jobs.
 Overall, about 28.99% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.